 Canadian regulators have a different view than the FDA.
 From the Canadian perspective the fiber like qualities of IMOs mean that it should be labeled as part fiber and part non-digestible carb.

 We took these new perspectives on IMOs and tapioca fiber into account as we tested 100’s of new recipes in our Candyland kitchen.
-We opted to use a different type of soluble tapioca fiber that is fully classified as a fiber, along with IMOs as kick ass ways to replace ingredients like corn syrup and offer a radically better alternative to traditional candy.
+We opted to use a different type of soluble tapioca fiber that is fully classified as a fiber along with IMOs as kick-ass ways to replace ingredients like corn syrup and offer a radically better choice to traditional candy.

 Is the Soluble Tapioca Fiber I see on the label today from IMO or a different type of soluble fiber that has all the properties of fiber?

 For a short period, SmartSweets with both types of soluble tapioca fiber (IMO and non-IMO) will be available as we transition exclusively to our new recipe.
 If you see IMO spelt out on the label in full as isomalto-oligosaccharides, that’s a clue you have one of our evolved recipes in your hands.
 You can also look for "Kick Sugar Keep Candy" on the top left of the pouch!